Melinda M Livas

 Student Services Librarian

 by Melinda M. Livas – April 6, 2020

 Welcome to the library research guide for the field of computer science!
 UC Davis Library provides a wealth of subscription and licensed resources that can help students, faculty, and researchers identify articles, proceedings, standards, and books in a print or electronic format.
-The following guide will point you to a selection of specialized computer science resources to help get you started with your research.

 There are numerous databases to help support your research in computer science.
 Depending upon your topic and purpose you might want to focus on multidisciplinary databases (e.g. Web of Science) or a more specialized database (e.g. Inspec).
 If you are seeking handbooks on programming languages use Safari Tech Books Online (O’Reilly Press) or search the Library Catalog.
 If you do not know where to start, look at a multidisciplinary database such as Web of Science or Ask a librarian for recommendations.